ooker777/unist-util-select/readme.md

 ```

 ## Support
 Note: `blockquote`, `paragraph` are just examples of type selectors, not the only types it can selects.
+See [this full list of node types](https://github.com/syntax-tree/mdast?tab=readme-ov-file#contents)
 *   [x] `*` (universal selector)
 *   [x] `,` (multiple selector)
 *   [x] `paragraph` (type selector)